 How to open an MKA file

 You can open MKA files with various audio players.
-In Windows, you can open MKA files with Microsoft Groove Music and Microsoft Windows Media Player, which are both bundled with Windows.
+In Windows, you can open MKA files with Microsoft Windows Media Player, which is bundled with Windows.
 In macOS and Linux, you can use the cross-platform MPlayer and VideoLAN VLC media player applications to play MKA files.